OctopusDeploy/blog/blog/2018-10/selenium/31-deploying-a-simple-lambda-function/deploying-a-simple-lambda-function.md

 - Java
 ---

-In the previous lectures we configured all the prerequisites required by our Lambda function:
+In the previous posts we configured all the prerequisites required by our Lambda function:

 -   An AWS account was created and the credentials configured locally
 -   The Serverless application was installed